hypervel/hypervel.org/docs/docs/notifications.md

 }
 ```

-Once you have implemented the interface, Laravel Hyperf will automatically use the preferred locale when sending notifications and mailables to the model.
+Once you have implemented the interface, Hypervel will automatically use the preferred locale when sending notifications and mailables to the model.
 Therefore, there is no need to call the `locale` method when using this interface:

 ```php
 $user->notify(new InvoicePaid($invoice));